Mobile App Development 4 min read

 6. Access helpful customer data

-While you can gather insights from your direct communications with customers, you can also gain some from their behavior on your app.
-With the use of analytics tools, you can get vital information such as monthly users, demographics, as well as downloads and uninstalls for a certain period.
+While you can gather insights from direct communications with customers, you can also gain from their behavior on your app.
+With the use of analytics tools, you can get vital information such as monthly user numbers, demographics, as well as downloads and uninstalls for a certain period of time.

 7. Promote personalization